 When it comes to communicating with clients, we often find ourselves in a dilemma of whether to send a text message or make a call.
 This can be a nerve-wracking experience, which can be a consuming our precious time that could be spent on other essential tasks.

-Table of content:
+Table of contents:

 When Calling Works Better?

-Calling is better than texting when you need to exchange detailed information and have an in-depth conversation with a client.
-It saves time and helps resolve queries promptly.
 When negotiating with clients, you must use emotion and modulation in your voice to convey the essence of the deal, which cannot be achieved through texting.
 A well-set tone of the conversation can make a significant difference in closing a deal.

 Therefore, calling is suitable when personal interaction is required, and the information is complex or sensitive.
 However, texting can also be used effectively in certain scenarios, such as quick and straightforward exchanges or for communicating information that can be easily conveyed in writing.
 Moreover, tone and context can be established quickly during a call, which can be challenging in texts.

-When Texting Works Better?
+When does Texting Work Better?

 SMS marketing is ideal when you need to quickly convey a message or send promotional messages individually simultaneously to all.
 With SMS marketing, you can be precise and send information shortly and efficiently.
 This is especially important when you have a large customer base, and calling each person individually is much more challenging and inconvenient.
 Texting can vary depending on the geographical location of your clients.